quanterall/HaskellMaterials/basics/extras/error-handling.md

 very specific user-defined exception type, this would not catch just any exception, but rather just `IOException`.

-With the above in mind, the criticism that error handling with exceptions "lies" about its return values becomes hard to reconcile.
+With the above in mind, the criticism that error handling in Haskell with exceptions "lies" about return types becomes hard to take seriously.
 If you think back to other languages, even the ones using primarily error values, it's usually a safe bet that you'll find that they, too, have some manner of exceptions or exception-like language feature that likewise causes this type of "lie".

-So what is the most "honest" type signature in the end?
+The concept of "honesty" in return types seems a bit hollow for effectful code, then.
+But what is the most "honest" type signature in the end?

 ### `(MonadThrow m) => m a`